brandonkramer/wordpress-webpack-workflow/README.md

 >- _File types: `.css`, `.html`, `.php`, `.js`_
 >- [**BrowserSync**](https://browsersync.io/), synchronising URLs, interactions and code changes across devices and automatically refreshes all the browsers on al devices
 >- [**webPackBar**](https://github.com/nuxt/webpackbar) so you can get a real progress bar while development which also includes a **profiler**

+**Configuration**
+>- All configuration files (`.eslintrc.js`, `.stylelintrc.js`, `babel.config.js`, `postcss.config.js`) are organised in a single folder
+>- The Webpack configuration is divided into 2 sub configuration files for the development and production build/environment

 ## Requirements